zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

 5. [Review the configuration examples of the discoverable client](#review-the-configuration-examples-of-the-discoverable-client)

 ## Add Zowe API enablers to your service
-In order to onboard a REST API with the Zowe ecosystem, you add the Zowe Artifactory repository definition to the list of repositories, then add the Spring enabler to the list of your dependencies, and finally add enabler annotations to your service code.
+The general steps to onboard a REST API to the Zowe ecosystem begins with adding the Zowe Artifactory repository definition to the list of repositories.
+Then add the Spring enabler to the list of your dependencies.
+Finally, add enabler annotations to your service code.
 Enablers prepare your service for discovery and swagger documentation retrieval.

 **Follow these steps:**

-1. Add the Zowe Artifactory repository definition to the list of repositories in Gradle or Maven build systems.
+1. Add the Zowe Artifactory repository definition to the list of repositories in _Gradle_ or _Maven_ build systems.
 Use the code block that corresponds to your build system.
-    * In a Gradle build system, add the following code to the `build.gradle` file into the `repositories` block.
+    * In a _Gradle_ build system, add the following code to the `build.gradle` file into the `repositories` block.

         ```
       maven {